yining1023/teachable-machine-p5/README.md

   - Image classifier on images
   - Image classifier on webcam
 - Audio classifier
-  - Audio classifier on micro phone
+  - Audio classifier on the microphone

 ## Demo
 - Image classifier on images demo:<br/>